 07.14.2018 — 08.25.2018

-Kavi Gupta is pleased to present a solo exhibition of original works by Young-Il Ahn.
+Kavi Gupta is pleased to present a monographic exhibition of paintings by Young-Il Ahn.

-Ahn’s most famous paintings belong to his Water series.
-They are associated with Dansaekhwa, an aesthetic position specific to Korea, which expresses natural processes through a monochromatic palette.
-As a Korean-born painter working in the U.S., Ahn is unique among Dansaekhwa artists.
+Born in Gaeseong, Korea, in 1934, Ahn is renowned for his intricate, large-scale paintings, which explore his relationship with beauty, nature and music.
+His work is frequently associated with Dansaekhwa, an aesthetic position specific to Korea, which expresses natural processes through a mostly monochromatic palette.
+As a Korean-born painter working in the US, Ahn is unique among Dansaekhwa artists.

-That connection concerns the Hull House, a south side organization run by humanist reformers focused on equality and justice.
-The group offered free arts and crafts classes for many decades.
-Countless working class Chicago artists in the early and mid-20th century credited the Hull House with their education.
-Ahn had his first US solo exhibition in the Hull House Gallery in 1959.
+Yet, Chicago was actually the first American city to recognize the talents of this extraordinary artist.
+That recognition came nearly 60 years ago by way of the Hull House, an arts and culture organization dedicated to social equality and justice, which was founded on Chicago’s south side.
+The Hull House offered free art classes for many decades.
+Numerous working class Chicago artists in the early and mid-20th century credited the Hull House with their education.
+It was in the Hull House Gallery that Young-Il Ahn had his first US solo exhibition in 1959.

 Young-Il Ahn at Kavi Gupta brings this remarkable connection full circle, welcoming the artist back for the first time to the city where his American legacy began.
 The exhibition will explore Ahn’s entire oeuvre, premiering several new works from the Water series, as well as paintings from his California series, Sunset series, Musicians series, and Birds series.